SkyCity fire: Young worker's blowtorch at centre of probe

 He was however concerned about the worker who is alleged to have been involved.

 "We have been worried about that person.
 We don't know who it is.
-There's certainly no witchhunt from our side.
+There's certainly no witch hunt from our side.
 We have a genuine concern for their mental health and wellbeing.

 "We're not trying to find them and get them back.
 We don't know the cause of the fire.
 We have concern for anyone involved.
 We're absolutely of that view.
 We need to get to the cause, obviously."